-Forcing bulbs in winter is a wonderful way to bring a little spring into the house a little early.
-Forcing bulbs indoors is easy to do, whether you are forcing bulbs in water or in soil.
+Forcing bulbs in winter is a wonderful way to bring spring into the house a little early.
+Forcing bulbs indoors is easy to do, whether you are forcing bulbs in water or soil.
 Keep reading to learn about how to force a bulb inside your home.

 Choosing and Preparing Bulbs for Forcing